Friday 24th November (5pm) – Monday 27th November (5:30pm)

 |St James Church Hall, 462 Elizabeth St (off Rupert Ave, enter behind church)||$7-$22|

-Allow plenty of time if parking a car – it is hard to find a spot.
+Allow at least half an hour extra if parking a car – it is very hard to find a spot.

 See “But darling, I have nothing to wear” for hints on costumes (which are admired but not required).